-December 30, 2004 - Buenos Aires, Argentina - A fire at a nightclub in Argentina kills 194 people, after a fan ignites the club's ceiling with fireworks.
+December 30, 2004 - Buenos Aires, Argentina - A fire at the República Cromañón nightclub in Argentina kills 194 people after a fan ignites the club's ceiling with fireworks.
 The club owner is sentenced to 20 years in prison in 2009.

-January 1, 2009 - Bangkok, Thailand - A fire at upscale Santika nightclub in Bangkok, Thailand, kills at least 64 people, which later leads to the arrest of the nightclub's owner.
+January 1, 2009 - Bangkok, Thailand - A fire at upscale Santika nightclub kills at least 64 people and later leads to the arrest of the nightclub's owner.

 December 5, 2009 - Perm, Russia - Fireworks spark a fire at the Lame Horse nightclub, killing 156.
 The commercial director of the nightclub, who police say ignored safety measures, is later arrested in September 2010.

 January 27, 2013 - Santa Maria, Brazil - Nearly 240 people die in a fire at Kiss nightclub in southern Brazil.
-Authorities say at least 2,000 people were in the club at the time of the fire, double the maximum capacity of 1,000.
+Authorities say at least 2,000 people were in the club at the time of the fire, double its maximum capacity.
 Many of the people died of smoke inhalation and others were trampled in the rush for the exits.
-The two owners of Kiss, a member of the band Gurizada Fandangueira and a promoter are arrested the next day.
+The two owners of Kiss, a member of the band Gurizada Fandangueira and a promoter, are arrested the next day.

 December 9, 2003 - A grand jury indicts Jeffrey and Michael Derderian, owners of the club, and Great White tour manager Dan Biechele, the man who lit the pyrotechnic display that ignited the blaze, on 200 counts of involuntary manslaughter each.
 Each enters not guilty pleas during arraignment.